 Hi there, welcome to GSMG!

-GSMG is an automated crypto trading system.
-It's designed to serve and assist you in trading no matter your current trading skill level.
+The automated trading platform provided by GSMG is designed to serve and assist you in trading no matter your current trading skill level.
 It's there if you're a beginner and it'll still amaze you in case you're a highly experienced trader.

 The GSMG platform runs on a serverless computing system.
 It is a cloud computing execution model in which Amazon AWS runs the server, and dynamically manages and scales the allocation of machine resources.
 No need to install software on your own machine, just 1 web portal, that's it.
 We'll take care of the rest.